 How do I use local preparations for anal disorders?

 Local preparations are applied directly to the area affected.
 Creams and ointments can be rubbed gently into the sore or itchy area around your bottom (anus).
 They may come with a nozzle allowing you to insert them into the back passage (rectum), if the problem is further inside.

 Suppositories are bullet-shaped tablets which are inserted into the back passage.
 To use them, make sure you have removed all the plastic or foil wrapping first.
 It may help to moisten the pointed end with water slightly.
 Squat down, stand with one foot on a chair or the toilet, or lie down on your side with one knee bent.
-Push the suppository into the rectum, pointed end first, so that it is completely inside.
+Using your finger, gently push the suppository into your back passage as far as comfortable.

 Some preparations are available as a rectal foam.
 This comes in a canister with a nozzle.
 There will be instructions showing you how to use this.

 Enemas are tubes of a substance injected into the bottom.
 These are usually inserted by a nurse.